zenoss/twill/README.txt

 Unit testing
 ~~~~~~~~~~~~

-twill can be used in unit testing, and with version 0.7.4 I've added
+twill can be used in unit testing, and it contains
 some Python support infrastructure for this purpose.

 As an example, here's the code from twill's own unit test, testing the